-- Better Understanding: Our first goal is to deeply understand our clients, their business and their clients.
-This helps us secure a solid grasp of the outcomes they most want and how we can bring them about.
-Understanding who our client is and what makes them unique guides everything we strategize for their marketing and sales processes.
+Better Understanding: Our first goal is to deeply understand our clients, their consultancy and their clients.
+This helps us get a solid grasp of the outcomes they most want and how we can bring them about.
+Understanding who our client is and what makes them unique guides everything we strategize for their marketing and sales processes as an Independent Consultant.

 It all started with Freddy.

 I've always been a tad silly, but from the very beginning, a true creative.

 That silly nine-year-old me was so clear about that as I sat curled over the living room coffee table, concentrating on drawing characters with layers-deep personalities.
 My sketchbook was filled with cartoon animals named, "Freddy the Frog with a Reinforced Crotch"—one for every alphabet letter complete with a backstory.
 And then there was the soap opera series of horse families who wore hats and pants and gossiped in cartoon bubbles while sitting at the family dinner table.

 That and many more creative inventions, drawings, stories and little plastic or rubber animals tucked in the bookcase, on the sofa, on my dad's belly or out in the yard filled my childhood imagination.
 There was no end.

 Those early days drawing and storytelling led to a long, diverse career in creative work, from setting type in wintry Pittsburgh to running blueprints and doing press checks in Orlando.
 Innovating digital media at the newspaper.
 Managing an agency's top IBM account.
 Directing a diverse web team at Marriott International.